-The planning application (reference 16/00512/COU) to convert the Spread Eagle public house on High Street, Cottingham into a four bedroom house has been refused by Corby Borough Council.
+A planning application to convert the property into a house was refused by Corby Borough Council on 19 May 2017.

 The planning application was submitted by Mr William Masson and Mr Thomas Southall.
 More information can be found on Corby Borough Council’s planning portal at https://publicaccess.corby.gov.uk/publicaccess